 In British Columbia, Canada there is a resort area, Whistler, with many black bears.
 Among the other attractions are paintball gun wars.
-They sound a horn to announce when the game begins.
+They sound a horn to announce when the paintball game begins.
 The bears take that as a dinner bell.
 They eat the paintballs, which were designed to appeal to wildlife as food so the humans would not have to clean them up.
 Kids playing paintball and bears peacefully coexist.

 In the past, there were parks where people intentionally fed black bears.
 This did occasionally result in a mauling, but quite rarely, which was why the practice continued.

 These same urban coyotes do commonly attack our dogs, cats, and other pets.
 In fact, our pets can be a significant part of their diet.
 Nevertheless, they know by instinct or otherwise that they should not attack human children.

 Most predators live in environments where they can not simply eat anything that moves.
-If they did they would rapidly eat something poisonous or otherwise dangerous to eat and never reproduce.
+If they did they would rapidly eat something poisonous, venomous, or otherwise dangerous to eat and never reproduce.
 So it should not suprise us that preditors have evolved to be picky eaters.

 In fact, the first vertebrate a mammalian predator is likely to eat is an amphibian and amphibians are poisonous.
 When I was a child the easiest vertebrate to catch was an amphibian, for example, a toad.
 I have had far more opportunities to catch a frog or a toad than a reptile, mammal, or bird.
 We see birds all the time, but they fly.
 Wild mammals, squirrels, are also common, but they run and climb trees.
 Lizards are pretty fast, and I have rarely seen snakes.
 Amphibians are reasonably common and relatively easy to catch.
 Amphibians are also normally poisonous to eat.
 We eat frog legs and not the rest of the frog in part because some of the other parts are poisonous.
 So the easiest vertebrate a predator can catch, and therefore the first vertebrate they would probably eat is poisonous.

 This is not just coincidence.
 If it is slow and easy to catch how does it survive?
 One obvious answer is poison.